 - ToZo: Self-employed persons [ZZP-ers], border workers and state pensioners [AOW-ers] can also claim the Temporary bridging scheme for independent entrepreneurs (Tozo).
 In addition, Self-employed persons who run into problems due to the coronavirus outbreak can appeal to the Bbz (Decree on assistance for self-employed persons 2004/Besluit bijstandverlening zelfstandigen) if they meet the conditions for this scheme.
 Regulation will continue until June 30 2021.
 Read more in this article on the Dutch Government website.

 - TOA: support entrepreneurs to use the opportunities that the Private Agreement Homologation Act (WHOA) will soon offer them.
 This makes it easier to reach agreements with creditors.
 Entrepreneurs can already meet with their creditors to formalise this immediately after 1 January 2021.
-Links and information will follow soon.
+Details on Dutch Chamber of Commerce website

 - TVL: The Fixed Allowance (TVL) helps SMEs and self-employed professionals to pay part of their fixed costs.
 The compensation of a minimum of 1,000 euros and a maximum of 50,000 euros is for companies that have lost more than 30% of their turnover due to the corona crisis.
 Regulation will continue until June 30, 2021, visit RVO website

 - Qcredits: Entrepreneurs who have a loan from microcredit provider Qredits do not have to repay their loan for a period of 6 months.
 During this period, the interest will be reduced to 2%.
-The Dutch Government supports Qredits with 6 million euros.
+The Dutch Government supports Qredits with 6 million euros, visit the website Qcredits